 Miami Dolphins defensive end Dion Jordan was suspended today by the NFL for the first four games of the 2014 season for violating the league’s substance abuse policy.

 Jordan, 24, was picked in the first round of the 2013 draft out of the University of Oregon.
-The Dolphins were looking forward to what Jordan could do in his second year, as he looked like he had incredible strength in his arms and shoulders, notes Armando Salguero of the Miami Herald.
+The Dolphins were looking forward to what Jordan could do in his second year; “he looked as if he took an air pump and plugged it into his arms and shoulders this offseason,” accordion to Armando Salguero of the Miami Herald.

-Jordan had 19 tackles and two sacks in 16 games in 2013 for Miami.
+Jordan has 19 tackles and two sacks in 16 games in 2013 for Miami.
 Jordan said in a released statement on Thursday, “I worked carefully with my advisors and the union to investigate the test results, and I take full responsibility for the test results.”